confuzzed03/projects/providerList/README.md

 The port number on the client and backend service should be `3000` and `9000` respectively which is the default.
 Ensure the backend runs on port `9000`.

 Please see instructions on backend README as well.
+Backend repo is located here: https://github.com/confuzzed03/ProviderService